The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 The package also includes tax benefits for those who invest in renewable sources.

-According to the text presented to Parliament:
+According to the text presented before Parliament:

 An unthinkable opening just a few years ago